 A curator, a strategist, and an educator, I work with artists, businesses, and organizations to make amazing things happen—producing exhibitions and events, developing and repositioning brands, and instilling agency and inspiring others.

 I grew up in Richmond, Virginia and moved to Dublin, Ireland in 1998.
 I studied history and archaeology at Trinity College Dublin.
 During my doctoral research, I apprenticed as an art technician at the Douglas Hyde Gallery.
 This led to a career as an independent curator.
 In 2010, I moved to Providence, Rhode Island to join Brown University and the Rhode Island School of Design.
 There I served as Curator of the David Winton Bell Gallery and on the executive committee of the Creative Arts Council.
 During the 2013-2014 academic year, I was based in Istanbul, Turkey as Assistant Professor of Contemporary Art and Curatorial Practice at Koç University.
 There I curated An Innocent City responding to Orhan Pamuk’s Museum of Innocence.
-I’ve published books and essays on contemporary art, archaeology and heritage, and I’ve had the good fortune to hold fellowships at Brown University, the University of Notre Dame, and University College Dublin.
+I’ve published books and essays on contemporary art, archaeology and heritage, and I’ve held fellowships at Brown University, the University of Notre Dame, and University College Dublin.

 Email: ian [at] aldenrussell [dot] com